bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

 - **Isolation Test:** Successfully deployed only the NSG to confirm the runner and pipeline are working for resource creation.
 - **Iterative Testing:** Repeatedly tested storage account creation with minimal settings until policy was satisfied.
 - **Role Assignment Error:** Duplicate role assignment for file share was removed; now only assigned at the storage account level.
+- **Blob Container Creation:** Switched to AzAPI provider for blob container creation to resolve RBAC propagation and provider limitations.

 ## 5. The Final Solution (Tested & Working Locally and in CI/CD)
 - **All Terraform files have been updated for policy compliance:**
   - The `storage/account` module now creates a storage account with `public_network_access_enabled = false` and **no** `network_rules` block.
   - The `dev/main.tf` file uses the standard pattern: calls the fixed `poc_storage_account` module first, then a separate `storage_private_endpoint` module.
   - The file share module is enabled and working, with no duplicate role assignment.
+  - The blob container is now created using AzAPI, which is robust against RBAC propagation delays.
 - **Result:**
-  - `terraform apply` on the self-hosted runner and in the GitHub Actions workflow both successfully created the storage account, private endpoint, and file share with no policy errors.
+  - `terraform apply` on the self-hosted runner and in the GitHub Actions workflow both successfully created the storage account, private endpoint, file share, and blob container with no policy errors.

 ## Next Steps
 - **Expand Automation:**
-  - Enable and test additional modules (blob, monitoring, management policies, etc.) as needed.
+  - Enable and test additional modules (monitoring, management policies, etc.) as needed.
   - Update documentation and status blocks as new resources are verified in CI/CD.
 - **Refactor/Cleanup:**
   - Refactor code for clarity and maintainability as the project grows.